fangq/iso2mesh/trunk/iso2mesh/README.txt

 The iso2mesh license only applies to the scripts and documents/data in this package and exclude those programs stored in the bin/ directory.
-The source codes of the modified meshing utilities are available separatly at iso2mesh's website and retain their upstream licenses.
+The source codes of the modified meshing utilities are available separately at iso2mesh's website and retain their upstream licenses.

 Your acknowledgement of iso2mesh in your publications or presentations would be greatly appreciated by the author of